-Depending upon the severity of the disease, Surgery is done to replace or repair damaged joints
+- SURGICAL OPTIONS: Depending upon the severity of the disease, surgery is done to replace or repair damaged joints

-Procedure which fuses the bones that form a joint, essentially eliminating the joint.
+- Arthrodesis: Procedure that fuses the bones that form a joint, essentially eliminating the joint.
 The procedure is commonly referred to as joint fusion.
 It is usually performed on ankles and wrists, but it can be performed on other joints, including thumbs, toes, fingers, and the spine.

-Splints and braces can sometimes support weakened joints.
+- BRACES: Splints and braces can sometimes support weakened joints.
 Some prevent the joint from moving; others allow some movement.
-They should be used only on Therapist recommendation.
+They should be used only on Therapist recommendations.